merely-useful/py-rse/index.md

 mpl.rcParams['ytick.labelsize'] = args.yticksize
 ```

-Adding extra command line arguments is a good solution
+Adding extra command-line arguments is a good solution
 if we only want to change a small number of plot characteristics.
 It also makes our work more reproducible:
 if we use a Makefile to regenerate our plots (Chapter \@ref(automate)),